tsboom/dwetl/docs/database_setup.md

 The "usmai_dw_etl.sql" file should be updated whenever there is a change to the database schema.

+There is also a "usmai_dw_etl_test.sql" file used to generate the test database.
+This was copied from "usmai_dw_etl.sql".

 To recreate the database from the "usmai_dw_etl.sql",  run the following
 command: